Australian tarantulas are often known as whistling or barking spiders because of the sounds most species can produce.

 Life history cycle

 Females may live up to twelve years, but the males usually die after mating at around five years of age.
-Females tend to be larger than males because they continue to grow.
+Females therefore tend to be larger than males because they continue to grow.

 Danger to humans

 Although large, Australian tarantulas are not usually aggressive, but if provoked will 'rear up' and appear rather menacing.
 The bite is painful, as the fangs are large and as long as those of many snakes.
 Severe illness sometimes results and nausea and vomiting for six to eight hours have been reported from bites.
 It is possible that the growing popularity of keeping these spiders as pets may be responsible for an increase in reported bites.

 People who keep Australian tarantulas as pets must not attempt to handle them and should be very careful when cleaning their containers.
 Seek medical attention if symptoms persist.
 Collect spider for a positive identification.

 - Barbara York Main (1976) Spiders.
 The Australian Naturalist Library, Collins, Sydney.

 - Bert Simon-Brunet (1994) The Silken Web: a natural history of Australian spiders.
 Reed Books.